braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 Always [preview and test]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/testing/) your message before sending.

 {% alert important %}
-Some in-app message types do not have the option for styling beyond uploading custom HTML (and/or CSS and/or JavaScript) and assets via ZIP, as described in the steps above.
-[Web Modal with CSS]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/#web-modal-css) allows you to upload or write custom CSS to create beautiful, all around custom-styled messaging.
+Some in-app message types do not have the option for styling beyond uploading custom HTML (or CSS or JavaScript) and assets via ZIP, as described in the steps above.
+[Web Modal with CSS]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/#web-modal-css) allows you to upload or write custom CSS to create beautiful, all-around custom-styled messaging.
 {% endalert %}

 ## Step 6: Configure additional settings (optional)